daynin/dotfiles/README.md

 ##Dotfiles
 ---
-To install this dotfiles run following:
+To install these dotfiles you should run following:

 ```
 ./install.sh